-Access to the riparian and wetland areas would be restricted to appropriate trails and boardwalks as they are developed.
+Access to the riparian and wetland areas would be restricted to appropriate trails and boardwalks as they are developed in the future.
 Interpretative signage would document First Nations culture and heritage in the area, and the habitat, wildlife and fish resources of the Skaha Lake area.
 Sickle Point would be available as an educational resource for local schools.

-Sickle Point must be be preserved.
-It has the highest conservation ranking (Class 1) by the Southern Okanagan Similkameen Biodiversity Conservation Strategy (Keeping Nature in Our Future).
+Sickle Point has the highest conservation ranking (Class 1) by the Southern Okanagan Similkameen Biodiversity Conservation Strategy (Keeping Nature in Our Future).

-To the greatest extent possible, a philosophy of “just let it be” should be followed (i.e., a nature preserve/protected area, not a cultivated park) with consideration given to:
+To the greatest extent possible, a philosophy of “just let it be” would be followed (i.e., a nature conserve/protected area, not a cultivated park) with consideration given to:

 replanting the upland area with native tree species, such as ponderosa pine, poplar and cottonwood

-rezoning of the property from RS-1 (low density residential) to PR (parks and recreation)
+rezoning of the property from RS-1 (low density residential) to PR (parks and recreation/conservation area)

 removing the marsh road in its entirety and allowing it to return to nature.
 This could be helped along with some vegetation restoration efforts.